Cherreads

 "Quagmire has chosen his path.
 Now you must choose yours."

 Back at the Sword Sanctum, I was so sure.
-So certain that I'd meet Rudeus again, and we'd stand side by side against the Dragon God.
+So certain that I'd meet Rudeus again, and we'd stand side by side fighting together against the Dragon God.

 So when I heard he was growing stronger and respected, I was thrilled.
 The thought, that he hasn't forgotten about me lit up my heart.